 See just how far the African-American community has come by matching more modern heroes with their job description.

-Your child will have fun adding color to President Obama's picture in addition to learning that he is our country's forty-fourth president.
+Your child will enjoy adding color to President Obama's picture, while learning that he is our country's forty-fourth president.

 Learn about the Tuskegee Institute, an important site in American History.
 It was one of the first universities made to help educate African Americans.